notakeith/my-notes-app/README.md

 - The URLs of all pages should follow the REST design pattern

 :computer: **What I Did:**
 - With the help of the great site Stack Overflow, I wrote a web application using the Spring framework.
-The project was successfully defended, and I completed the course successfully.
+The project was successfully defended, and I completed the education course successfully.

-:open_file_folder: **Knowledge Stack I Needed:**
+:open_file_folder: **Knowledge Stack I Used:**
 - HTML/CSS (at a basic level)
 - Java (at a beginner level)
 - Spring (at a beginner level)